 To round out our testing, we took this pack out on smaller test trips, but it was not a backpack to take for a day of cragging at our favorite rock climbing areas.
 It was not a pack that would go off the ground with us for multi-pitch climbs, and it was also not a pack we would take backcountry skiing, ice climbing, or on mountaineering trips of less than one week.
 The Denali is an expedition pack.
 It is HUGE.
 As such, it carries best when it is full, or mostly full, and it is floppy, heavy, and awkward when it is empty.

-That said, this pack was much less awkward to carry when empty, and climbed better through scrambly terrain than the Osprey Xenith 105, so it got one more point for versatility for a slightly below the average score of 4 out of 10.
+That said, this pack was much less awkward to carry when empty, and climbed better through scrambly terrain than the Osprey Xenith 105, so it scored slightly higher for Versatility, though still performing a bit below average.

 Expedition packs are much more feature-heavy than the average climbing pack.
 We usually want our climbing and mountaineering packs to be simple, but extra features are often desirable on a week-long expedition.